zdravkov/kendo-docs/api/javascript/ui/treelist.md

 ### editable.window `Object`

-Configures the Kendo UI Window instance, which is used when the TreeLsit edit mode is `"popup"`.
+Configures the Kendo UI Window instance, which is used when the TreeList edit mode is "popup".
 The configuration is optional.

 For more information, please refer to the [Window configuration API](/api/web/window).